azimuth-cloud/azimuth-config/docs/CAPI-mgmt/05-monitoring.md

     Persistence is only configured for HA deployments.
 <!-- prettier-ignore-end -->

-In order for metrics, alert state (e.g. silences) and logs to persist across pod restarts, we must configure Prometheus, Alertmanager and Loki to use persistent volumes to store their data.
+By default, HA installations configure Prometheus, Alertmanager and Loki to use persistent volumes in order for metrics, alert state (e.g. silences) and logs to persist across pod restarts.

-This is configured by default in an Azimuth HA installation, but you may wish to tweak the retention periods and/or volume sizes based on your requirements and/or observed usage.
+As such, it is important to consider, due to the vast amount of storage that monitoring data and logs are capable of consuming, how much storage is going to be dedicated to storing it (volume size), in addition to, how long should the data be kept before it is discarded (retention period).

-The following variables, shown with their default values, control the retention periods and volume sizes for Alertmanager, Prometheus and Loki:
+The variables controlling these for Alertmanager, Prometheus and Loki are shown below alongside their default values:

 ```yaml title="environments/my-site/inventory/group_vars/all/variables.yml"
 # Alertmanager retention and volume size